The Opium War (film): Production

 The production began filming in May 1996.
 It was shot at the Hengdian World Studios in Zhejiang province, a common filming site for historical films which has been dubbed "Chinawood."
 In order to recreate the streets of 19th-century Guangzhou, nearly 120 construction teams from surrounding villages were assembled.

 In contrast, nearly all post-production took place in Japan.
 Variety reported that the official production costs were reportedly around $9.6 million, with estimates being as high as $15 million.

 Reception

-Despite its clear political background (and its release on the eve of the return of Hong Kong to China), the film was generally well received by Western critics as a workable example of the big-budget historical film.
+Despite its clear political background (and its release on the eve of the return of Hong Kong to China on July 1,1997), the film was generally well received by Western critics as a workable example of the big-budget historical film.
 Variety, in one review, begins with the fact that despite the film's "unashamedly political message," The Opium War was nevertheless "comparatively even-handed," while the film itself had excellent production values.
 The Guardian recognised that the film, despite its official backing, "was relatively nuanced," and praised the performance of Bob Peck as the corrupt opium trader Denton.

 The film's domestic release was also positive, with The Opium War eventually winning the Golden Rooster for Best Film.